 - Once chilled, serve the key lime pies cold with whipped cream and a lime slice if desired.
 Store leftover pies in the refrigerator (covered) for up to 1 week.
 If they last that long!

 - Make Ahead & Freezing Instructions: Up to 1 day in advance, you can prepare the crust ingredients and the filling ingredients separately.
 Store each covered tightly in the refrigerator until ready to assemble and bake.
 Likewise, as noted in set 4, you can bake the key lime pies and store in the refrigerator for 1 day before serving.
 Key lime pies freeze well, up to 2-3 months.
 Thaw overnight in the refrigerator before serving.

 - Key Lime Juice: For the best flavor, make sure you use key lime juice.
 You can juice your own key limes or buy it from the store.
 It is usually with the regular lime and lemon juice in the juice aisle.
-I buy Nellie & Joe’s brand (pictured in this post).
+I buy Nellie & Joe’s brand (pictured in my key lime pie bars post).
 In a pinch, you can use regular lime juice.

-- For a Full-Size Key Lime Pie: This is the same exact recipe I use for an actual key lime pie (and sometimes I add the zest of 1 lime to the filling, which you can add to these mini pies as well).
-To make the pie, simply use this crust and filling recipe.
+- For a Full-Size Key Lime Pie: To make the pie, simply use this crust and filling recipe.
 Press crust into a 9-inch pie dish.
 Pre-bake for 12 minutes at 350°F (177°C).
 Pour in filling.
-Bake for 18 minutes, then allow to cool at room temperature before chilling in the refrigerator for 4 hours – overnight.
+Bake for 18 minutes, and then allow to cool at room temperature before chilling in the refrigerator for 4 hours – overnight.

 - Adapted from Key Lime Pie Bars.

 Keywords: mini key lime pies